Warren G. Phillips: Career

 Since 2005, Phillips has traveled around the U.S. doing keynote speeches and teacher professional development for Developing Minds, Inc., Bridgewater State University, Blue Ribbon Schools of Excellence, and local school districts.
 He is past president of the nonprofit STEP Foundation, which has funded an observatory, established teaching awards, and supported students and teachers in science endeavors.
-In 2013, Phillips received the Nicholas P. Tillinghast Award for Achievement in the Field Of Education from Bridgewater State University.
 Since March 2019, Phillips has been an outreach coordinator for the Pegasus Springs Education Collective, a nonprofit dedicated to improving education.

 Phillips is co-author with Marcia Tate of the teaching strategies book Science Worksheets Don't Grow Dendrites.
 Phillips is also the author of the teaching guidebook Oh, The Lives You'll Change!
 A Teacher's Story.
 He conducts brain-based STEM professional development for teachers.